15 Top-Rated Things to Do in Astoria, OR

 Across the street from City Hall, the Garden of Surging Waves was created to commemorate the Chinese heritage in Astoria, as well as to celebrate the city's 200th anniversary of being founded.
 Within the park, different sculptures, pavilions, and symbolism express Chinese values and honor those in the community who've helped build Astoria into what it is today.

 As of 2022, the Garden of Surging Waves occupies about a quarter block of intricately decorated space with future additions in the city's blueprints.
 Centrally located near the downtown district, this charming city park is a fun and free thing to do upon any tour of the city.

 Official site: http://www.astoriachineseheritage.org/

-11. Fort Astoria
+14. Fort Astoria

 The downtown fort you see today is a reconstruction of the original, and the small park surrounding the recreation is a great spot for a fun photo opportunity.
-With proximity to other attractions, including the Heritage Museum and the rest of downtown, also surrounding the public space, are local favorite restaurants serving authentic flavors of the Pacific Northwest.
+The fort is near other major attractions, including the Heritage Museum and the rest of downtown.
+Local-favorite patios and restaurants also surrounded the public space, offering authentic flavors of the Pacific Northwest.

 Address: 1508 Exchange Street, Astoria, Oregon

-12. Uppertown Firefighters Museum
+15. Uppertown Firefighters Museum

-Photos, firefighting tools, and interpretive information also can be found in this large, open-space museum.
-Operated by the Clatsop County Historical Society, the Uppertown Firefighter's Museum has limited operating hours throughout the year.
-For those planning to check it out, it's recommended to call the historical society ahead of time to schedule a visit.
+Photos, firefighting tools, and interpretive information are also in this large, open-space museum.
+The facility is operated by the Clatsop County Historical Society and has limited operating hours throughout the year.
+For those planning to check it out, it's recommended to call the historical society to schedule a visit.

 Address: 2968 Marine Drive, Astoria, Oregon